mogoh/cheat-sheets/git-cheat-sheet.rst

 -------------------
 Register a repository bookmark and exchange version history

-Downloads all history from the repository bookmark
+Download all history from the repository [bookmark]. [bookmark] is usually “origin” and can be omitted.
+This does not merge.

 ``git fetch [bookmark]``